Questions About

 How many sessions do I need?

-Love this question!
-I would also love it if acupuncture was a one and done, but it’s not!
 Just like regular acupuncture, cosmetic facial acupuncture is accumulative medicine, which means you need to do it frequently to start off to then be able to move into maintenance treatments without losing any of the work I have done.
-Starting off with weekly appointments is integral to get the ball rolling with your skin.
-After a while we can then reassess where you are at and then move you into fortnightly treatments, then monthly.

 This of course is just a guide.
 I would also take into consideration the quality of your skin in your initial appointment, your current skin care products and regime, what other treatments you get, diet, dehydration and other factors that can cause skin damage such as your history of sun exposure, smoking, consumption of alcohol, medications, and stress.